If you want to apply to Princeton, the deadline for Fall 2022 admissions is January 1 and the fee for the application is $70.

 |2.00 and 2.49||0%|

-Princeton considers standardized tests scores during the admissions process.
+Princeton does look at standardized tests scores during the admissions process.

-Princeton is not test optional.
+Princeton does not have a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 In 2021, 71% of Princeton's first-year students submitted their SAT scores with their application.
 45% of admitted applicants sent ACT scores.